Mangledwurzels FAQ

 have been asked that at gigs numerous times.
 We stand on

-stage singing about drinking up our cider, and yet we seem
+stage singing about drinking up thy cider, and yet we seem

 to be drinking coke or water!
 There